DLibatique/LATN102-S20/notes/module-2-tenses.md

 ### Practice Opportunity

-From the dictionary entry, conjugate the verb in the present indicative with the prompted person, number, and voice, and then translate the new form.
+From the dictionary entry, conjugate the verb in the 3rd person plural present indicative active and passive, and then translate the new form.

 <hr>